-- Successful completion of Specialist Mathematics Units 1 & 2 - Successful or concurrent completion of Mathematical Methods Units 3 & 4
+- Completion of Specialist Mathematics Units 1 & 2 - Completion of or concurrent study of Mathematical Methods Units 3 & 4

 - Actuary

 - Astronomer

 - Computer Programmer

 - Engineer

 - Investment Analyst

 - Medical Practitioner

 - Medical Scientist

 - Meteorologist

 - Pilot

 - Surveyor

 Visual Communication Design Units 3 & 4

 In Unit 3, students gain an understanding of the process designers employ to structure their thinking and communicate ideas with clients, target audiences, other designers and specialists.
 Through practical investigation and analysis of existing visual communications, students gain insight into how the selection of methods, media and materials, and the application of design elements and design principles, can create effective visual communications for specific audiences and purposes.